afxdance/onboarding/SetupPerRepo.md

 If you're not added to the afxdance GitHub organization yet, ask your mentor or project lead to add you.
 Give them your GitHub username.

+---

+Only if you're using a VM, ie. on Windows: For all the follwing steps, you need to be running commands inside the VM.
+Make sure you're `vagrant ssh`d in.

 ### cd into afxdance folder

 cd into wherever you created the afxdance directory: